 |Introduction to Statistical Thinking in Sociology|

 Note: This requirement is NOT the same as the University General Education Requirement for Quantitative Literacy Part B. To complete the BS, students must take one of the L&S approved courses.
-The courses listed here will satisfy the QL-B requirement.
+Not all of the courses listed here will satisfy the QL-B requirement.

 III.
 Foreign Language Requirement